-spt.co.uk/spt-across-the-region/about-spt/documents/ annual-reports
+spt.co.uk/corporate/about/annualreport

 Treasury Management

 SPT has adopted the Chartered Institute of Public Finance and Accountancy (CIPFA) 'Treasury Management in the Public Services: Code of Practice and Cross-Sectoral Guidance Notes (2017)', including the creation and maintenance of a Treasury Management Policy Statement which sets out the policies and objectives of SPT's treasury management activities.
 SPT publishes an annual Treasury Management Strategy for the year ahead and annual Treasury Management Report for the year past, including a commentary on compliance.
 The 2020/21 Treasury Management Strategy can be found at: